fadehelix/fadehelix/README.md

 Why I call myself an "agile" developer?

-Because on of my "drivers" is to understand the business context of my work.
+Because one of my "drivers" is to understand the business context of my work.

 <!-- 🔭 I’m currently working on ... -->